 Family Fun in Springfield, Illinois

-The biggest draw here is the huge collection of buildings and museums related to Abraham Lincoln.
+The biggest draw in Springfield is the collection of buildings and museums related to Abraham Lincoln.
 Lincoln made his home in Springfield for 17 years before becoming president of the United States in 1861.
 The downtown area is full of various sites related to his time in this city.

 Abraham Lincoln Library and Museum